Set up Confluence Cloud

 Learn more about anonymous access.

-Confluence and site admins are always able to access permissions for any spaces on their site.
-If a space is ever without a space admin — for example, if the only space admin for a space left the organization — a Confluence or site admin can always recover control over space permissions by becoming a space admin.
+Confluence admins and site admins are always able to access permissions for any spaces on their instance.
+If a space is ever without a space admin — for example, if the only space admin for a space left the organization — a Confluence admin or site admin can always recover control over space permissions by becoming a space admin.
 This can be done temporarily, long enough to assign another person as admin of the space.

 To recover space permissions:

-Select Space Permissions.
+3. Select Space permissions.

-Locate the space in the Individual Spaces list and select Recover Permissions.
+4. Locate the space in the Individual Spaces list and select Recover Permissions.
 (If you're already an admin in the space, you'll see Manage Permissions.)

 Selecting Recover Permissions will be recorded in the Confluence audit log.